Ajejja/CGCNN-project/README.md

   <img width="600" alt="Image" src="https://github.com/user-attachments/assets/7aca24ca-94a6-4c60-abab-4dbc47898214" />

 - **Display of Training Results**: Users can view the results of the training process within the application.
+  The user interface tracks changes in MAE (Mean Absolute Error) during the model training process and analyzes the trends.
+It records the progression of MAE at each epoch and visualizes the changes in prediction accuracy as training progresses.

   <img width="459" alt="Image" src="https://github.com/user-attachments/assets/95e1be96-ebd0-4079-af0e-0daa3f269dee" />

 - **Prediction Function**: Uses the trained model to predict the properties of new materials and outputs the results as a downloadable CSV file.